-In July 2018, Energy Systems Catapult held its first in a series of industry events ‘Mobilising the response to Electric Vehicle growth in the UK’.
-It highlighted the effects of Electric Vehicle (EV) uptake on the electricity grid, and explored ways to avoid network capacity constraints which could impede the roll-out of EVs.
+A new Energy Systems Catapult report ‘Mobilising the response to Electric Vehicle growth in the UK’ has urged all market players – transmission, network operators, government, vehicle manufacturers – to come together and explore ways to avoid network capacity constraints which could impede the roll-out of EVs.

-Over 70 delegates from a wide spectrum of the energy industry joined us at our innovation hub in Birmingham, and took part in a morning filled with thought-provoking presentations, discussions and debates centred around the challenges and implications for supporting electricity grid and network infrastructure.
+Over 70 delegates from a wide spectrum of the energy industry joined a launch event at the Catapult innovation hub in Birmingham, and took part in a morning filled with thought-provoking presentations, discussions and debates centred around the challenges and implications for supporting electricity grid and network infrastructure.

 In recent weeks, the fast-moving arena of EVs has seen much activity: